-To install the 5881ENHC RF receiver, perform the following steps:
+To install the RF receiver, perform the following steps:

 Step Action 1 Mount the receiver, following the advisories stated previously.
-NOTE: Must be mounted in a 5800Box Enclosure.
+NOTE: Must be mounted in a 5800Box Enclosure for Fire applications.
 2 Set the DIP switches in the receiver for the address (01-07).
 See Figure 3-19.
 Make sure the address setting is not being used by another device (keypad, relay module, etc.).
-3 If installing a 5881ENHC, install a flat-head screw (supplied) in the case tamper tab as shown in Figure 3-18 .
+3 If installing a 5881ENHC, install a flat-head screw (supplied) in the case tamper tab as shown in Figure 3-16 .
 When the receiver is pried from the wall, the tamper tab will break off and remain on the wall.
 This will activate a tamper switch in the receiver and cause generation of a tamper signal.
 Note that this signal will also be generated when the receiver's front cover is removed.
 4 Connect the receiver's wire harness to the keypad terminals (11, 12, 13 and 14).
 Plug the connector at the other end of the harness into the receiver.
 5 Refer to the Installation Instructions provided with the receiver for installations regarding antenna mounting, etc.

-Figure 3-18: Installing the 5881ENHC with Tamper Protection
+${\it Figure~3-18: Installing~the~5881ENHC~with~Tamper~Protection}$

-Figure 3-19: 5881ENHC RF Receiver (cover removed)
+Figure 3-19: 5881/5883 RF Receiver (cover removed)